dinarly/Story/README.md

-# DINARLY Story
+# QALB Story
-The DINARLY e-learning stories featuring Tasnim, Abdallah, Ai, Zhao, Sakura and Akio — the friendly dragons.
+The QALB e-learning stories featuring Tasnim, Abdallah, Ai, Zhao, Sakura and Akio — the friendly dragons.

-Available both as interactive DINARLY e-learning (3d or comic book modes) and also in e-book formats.
+Available both as interactive QALB e-learning (3d or comic book modes) and also in e-book formats.

 The initial courses will be focused on: Artificial Intelligence, Quantum Mechanics, Coding, Mathematics, Blockchain, Cybersecurity, Semiconductors, Biophysics, Biochemistry, Shakespeare, Judo, Conservation and Arabic Language & Literature.